CompositionalIT/talk-kandddinsky/slides/index.md

-- title : Incremental Modelling with F#
+- title : Trusting your Domain with F#
 - description : Talk for Kandddinsky
 - author : Isaac Abraham
 - theme : night